-Each School within the Faculty of Social Sciences has a School Coordinator and we have a common job description to support this role.
+Schools across the Faculty of Social Sciences are supported by School Administrators, who have a common job description.
 The focus of the role in each School will be different and post holders may not undertake all the tasks outlined in the job description or there may be a different balance in each School.